TheKruger/projup/README.md

 So the folder structure should be looks like this:
 ```
-templates/
+/etc/projup/templates/
-    c/
+└── c
 ```

 And now you can create any file in the `c` folder.
-Because when you run `projup my_project c` it will create a folder called `my_project` and copy all the files in the `c` folder to the `my_project` folder.
+Because when you run `projup my_project c` it will create a folder called `my_project` and copy all the files in the `c` folder to the `my_project` folder and replace the variables.

 When creating the files in the `c` folder, you can use [variables](https://github.com/TheKruger/projup#variables).
 And also you can add your own variables.